countingtoten/shorty/README.md

 # Shorty
 A URL shortener written in Go

-# Startup
+# Getting Started

-Start shorty by using docker-compose or by building a docker image.
-Shorty will bind to port 3000 by default.
+Run shorty by using docker-compose or by building a docker image.
+Shorty binds to port 3000 by default.

 ## Docker Compose